 Beyond the Headlines is a program of the Wisconsin Humanities Council, an independent nonprofit supported by federal, state, and private funds.
 We fulfill our mission with our own programs and partnerships, publications, and with grants to organizations.
 As a result of our work, a rich array of learning opportunities engages the people of Wisconsin in the exploration of human cultures, ideas, and values.

 Since 1972, the WHC has worked statewide to support programs that use humanities expertise to increase public understanding of local and national issues.
-In 2018, the WHC is collaborating with statewide and local partners including journalists and community leaders in Madison, Wausau, Eau Claire, Superior, and Milwaukee to plan events at which Wisconsin journalists and residents of these communities talk face-to-face about the ways that journalists work to provide the information that the public needs when attempting to solve local problems.
+In 2018, the WHC is collaborating with statewide and local partners including journalists and community leaders in Madison, Wausau, Eau Claire, and Superior to plan events at which Wisconsin journalists and residents of these communities talk face-to-face about the ways that journalists work to provide the information that the public needs when attempting to solve local problems.
 (See each location page for a list of local partners.)

 The WHC supports and creates programs that use history, culture and discussion to strengthen community life for everyone in Wisconsin.
 We engage in programming that helps people explore human cultures, ideas and values, and participate in our democracy.
 Citizens need to be able to trust that they have accurate information in order to understand and tackle the various issues our communities face.
 We recognize the important role that independent and vibrant news media have in serving this need.